brimdata/zed/docs/commands/zed.md

 replication easy to support and deploy.

-The cloud objects that comprise a lake, e.g., data objects, commit history, transaction journals, search indexes, partial aggregations, etc., are stored as Zed data, i.e., either as [row-based ZNG](../formats/zng.md) or [columnar VNG](../formats/vng.md).
+The cloud objects that comprise a lake, e.g., data objects, commit history, transaction journals, partial aggregations, etc., are stored as Zed data, i.e., either as [row-based ZNG](../formats/zng.md) or [columnar VNG](../formats/vng.md).
 This makes introspection of the lake structure straightforward as many key